 For all the subjects, mark the extra sets that you might attempt if time is left, but mark only when you are sure about the correct answer.
 Accuracy is the key in exams where negative marking is involved.

-Remember “Greed is your biggest enemy”, so attempting 120 questions with 20 wrong questions is disadvantageous than attempting 110 with only 2-3 wrong.
+Remember “Greed is your biggest enemy”, so attempting 120 questions with 20 wrong questions is more disadvantageous than attempting 110 with only 2-3 wrong.

-Scoring well in CLAT is all about calming your nerves and managing the time correctly.
+Scoring well in CLAT is all about calming your nerves and managing your time correctly.
 The law entrance exam is bound to be lengthy, so do not panic.
 Also, do not get stuck on any particular question, move to the next one that you can solve easily.

 If you’re finding difficulty in solving the questions, it is possible that other candidates might be going through the same emotion.

 Just focus on attempting your exam paper to the best of your abilities!

 Be prepared for the surprises.
 Strategize and allocate your time to your fullest abilities and as per your strengths and weaknesses.
 Scanning your paper and deciding the order of the questions is really important.
 Focus more on the accuracy of the questions than on attempting all the questions.

 Different candidates have different approaches to writing the exam, some prefer to attempt the tough subjects first and easier ones at the end, and some follow the vice-versa approach.
 Both approach works best if the candidate has practised well with the CLAT mock tests.

 Wish you all the best for the CLAT exam!